gkwa/eachrundi/README.md

 `make test` does these steps:

-- create gitlab deploy token for project streambox/faris
+- create gitlab deploy token for project streambox/faris using glab cli
-- create container with ansible
+- create docker container with ansible
 - put secret onto container
-- run script: timeout --verbose 10s ansible-galaxy collection install --requirements-file=requirements.yml
+- run script to install collection using `ansible-galaxy`